20220856/RR-20220856.github.io/Information-Systems/Assignments/Application/Application-of-Information-Systems-to-Business-Brief.md

 ---

+## Data Normalisation

+In order to preserve the integrity of data, prevent data duplication, and aid in the effective cataloguing/categorisation of information, data must be normalised.
+In this instance, the data has been normalised to the **Third Normal Form (3NF)**.
+The fulfilled criteria are explained below.

+### The Data is provably standardised to the **First Normal Form (1NF)** because;
+- The data tables are scaleable, and can easily have more data inserted.
+- Each data entry only contains ONE form of value.
+- Values of the same TYPE are organised in columns.
+- Each column has an entirely unique name.
+- Data can otherwise be stored in any order, and doing so does not compromise the integrity of information.

+### The Data is provably standardised to the **Second Normal Form (2NF)** because;
+- It has shown to be correctly standardised to (1NF).
+- There are no Partial Dependancies within the data.

+A partial dependancy is when data within an entity consists of duplicated data.
+Using a practical example from the data for Eye Candy Cinemas, a partial dependancy could be the inclusion of "Sound_ID" **AND** "Sound_Name" in the Theatre Table.
+Due to the fact that "Sound_Name" is already accounted for by "Sound_ID", this would be data duplication, and thus a partial dependancy.
+Ensuring that there are no such occurrences ensures that the tables are in (2NF).

+### The Data has been provably standardised to **Third Normal Form (3NF)** because;
+- It has been shown to be correctly standardised to (1NF) and (2NF).
+-

 1st normal form = good database design
 2nd normal form = no partial dependancy (ie. all data should only be represented once)